EugenMayer/homebrew-dockersync/README.md

-## Different toosl for docker-sync
+## Different tools for docker-sync

 See http://docker-sync.io for more informations.